 Although they may engage with the same populations, mental health counselors are not the same as psychiatrists.
 While their training equips them with a firm understanding of the principles of psychotherapy and psychopathology, they typically approach their work from a “wellness” rather than “sickness” point of view.
 This holistic approach focuses on helping people learn to encounter problems in mentally healthy ways, articulate their feelings and gain an understanding that allows them to engage fully in their own lives.

 Some of the work involves helping people cope with difficult life events that challenge us all, such as physical illness, death of loved ones and marriage and other relationship problems.
 Counselors, in particular those who treat younger patients, often deal with emotional, behavioral and developmental issues as well as eating disorders.
-In other cases, counselors work with people who have clinical issues like bipolar disorder, OCD, PTSD, anger management and depression.
+In other cases, counselors work with people who are living with bipolar disorder, OCD, PTSD, anger management and depression.

 Mental health counselors often work in conjunction with a health care team that may include physicians, nurse specialists, psychologists and social workers.